Larsen15o9/Bitcoin/Starting-for-the-first-time.md

 ### 1. Launch NiceHashQuickMiner.exe

+If you have used `Installer` then you have probably created desktop shortcut for launching NiceHash QuickMiner.
+Just double click it to launch NiceHash QuickMiner and then go to step 2.

-When you have successfully [installed](https://github.com/nicehash/NiceHashQuickMiner/wiki/Installation) NiceHash QuickMiner, start it by double clicking `NiceHashQuickMiner.exe`.
+Otherwise if you have used `ZIP` file, then open folder where you extracted all files and start it by double clicking `NiceHashQuickMiner.exe`.

 ![Files](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/start.png?raw=true)